-A complainant and/or respondent dissatisfied with the determination of a Committee on Academic Honesty, a student conduct officer, or a College Hearing Board may appeal by completing and returning a Petition to Appeal (included with all disposition letters or available from the Division of Student Affairs, 110 Bray Hall) within five (5) business days of notification of the outcome to the Division of Student Affairs, 110 Bray Hall or via email to apchefal@esf.edu from the appealing party's syr.edu email account.
+A complainant and/or respondent dissatisfied with the determination of a Committee on Academic Honesty, a student conduct officer, or a College Hearing Board may appeal by completing and returning a Petition to Appeal.
 All appeals must be authored and signed by the submitting party.
-Appeal submissions must not be more than ten (10) pages, double-spaced, using 12-point font and 1-inch margins (not including attachments).
+Appeal statements as attached to the appeal form must not be more than ten (10) pages, double-spaced, using 12-point font and 1-inch margins (not including supporting documentation and/or evidence).